QuJX/QuJX.github.io/_pages/research.md

 * **Probabilistic Generation Model**

 Another direction of my research focuses on probabilistic generative models centers on improving both efficiency and expressivity.
 I work on methods to accelerate the training and sampling processes of generative models, making them more practical for large-scale or real-time applications.
-At the same time, I aim to preserve essential structural properties—such as equivariance, symmetry, and other domain-specific constraints within the generation process, ensuring that the outputs remain faithful to the underlying data geometry.
+At the same time, I aim to preserve essential structural properties, such as equivariance, symmetry, and other domain-specific constraints within the generation process, ensuring that the outputs remain faithful to the underlying data geometry.

 Application: Diffusion Models, Flow-matching Models, etc.